intuition-io/intuition/README.md

 ```
 $ git clone https://github.com/hackliff/intuition.git
-$ cd ppQuanTrade && sudo make all
+$ cd intuition && sudo make all
 ```

 - Or one liner style (with more installation options, only the first one is required):